kubeflow/spark-operator/docs/api-docs.md

 <td>
 <em>(Optional)</em>
 <p>DownloadTimeout specifies the timeout in seconds before aborting the attempt to download
-and unpack dependencies from remote locations into the driver and executor pods.</p>
+and unpack dependencies from remote locations into the driver and executor pods.
+Deprecated.</p>
 </td>
 </tr>
 <tr>